shamrani017/bike-/README.md

 welcome to bike app
 I set up the repository and push the changed
+I add stage and commit the change